brettinternet/brettinternet.github.io/content/tabbed/_index.md

 <h1 align="center">Tabbed</h1>
 {{< /raw >}}

-Tabbed is a different way to visualize and organize your browser tabs.
+Tabbed is an experiment with a Chrome extension to visualize and organize browser tabs.

 {{< caption caption="Drag and drop browser session management" class="flex flex-col justify-center items-center" >}}
 <img src="./screenshot.png" alt="dragging window tab to a new window" class="border-4 border-slate-900" />